 Step 5: Now, apply a layer of Mod Podge to the entire surface of your cookie sheet except for the ribboned section.
 You’ve already treated the paper on this side and if you glue down the ribbon, then it’s rendered useless to hold paper/pictures/notes etc. Be sure to also apply a layer over your painted metal.
 This will keep the paint from rubbing off or being easily scratched off as you start using your awesome new Magnetic Message Board.

 Step 6: Adorn and accessorize as desired.
 I made a bunch of fabric flowers from what I had lying around.
 I glued magnets to the back of them rather than gluing them in place and now I have coordinating fun magnets for my Message Board.

 If you’re thinking, “These things are way too color coordinated”…guilty.
 It seems I’m repeatedly drawn to this color scheme of teal/turquoise and browns.
 You should see my living room and bedroom, even my dishes.
 It’s a condition of mine and I’m working through it.
 Hey, I like what I like.

 Well, now you have a place for notes and ideas so continue to use and abuse this beauty.

 Hi, I'm Michelle Ayres, the one trying to juggle it all.
-I'm a proud wife and mother to 2 awesome little divas 3 and 2 years old, and a bouncing boy born in January.
-I consider myself a "Jill of all trades" from crafting, to couponing to carpentry.
+I'm a proud wife and mother to 4 awesome little rascals ages 6, 5, 3 and 2.
+I consider myself a "Jill of all trades" from crafting, to couponing, to carpentry, to calligraphy.
 I hope you find inspiration, ways to save, and rediscover the creativity buried under the piles of laundry, errands to be run and commitments to be kept.